When it comes to life insurance, there are two main types: term and whole.

 What Is Whole Life Insurance?

-Whole life insurance or permanent life insurance doesn’t have an end date.
-Unlike term life insurance, permanent life insurance coverage lasts for your lifetime and builds cash value.
+Whole life insurance doesn’t have an end date.
+Unlike term life insurance, permanent life insurance policy lasts for your lifetime and builds cash value.
 Your family will receive a payout, whether you die 10 years from now or 30.
-A permanent life insurance policy is sometimes referred to as permanent life insurance.
+A whole life insurance policy is sometimes referred to as permanent life insurance.
+Another option for permanent life policy that while similar is different from whole life is a universal life insurance policy.
+Universal life insurance has different policies, including an indexed universal life insurance plan that offers more flexible premiums, as well as death benefits and cash value accumulation while whole life offers more consistency with fixed premiums and guaranteed death benefits.

 Permanent life insurance features guaranteed level premiums and a guaranteed death benefit.
 This basically means your premium and death benefit amount will remain the same throughout.